Kasautii Zindagii Kay 2: Prerna Tries To Commit Suicide; Nivi Lashes Out At Her For Betraying Anurag

 He promises Prerna that he would never touch her inappropriately and also tells her that he would never force this relationship on her, but just wants her to stay with him.

-Parth Samthaan & Erica Fernandes’ Adorable Picture
+Parth Samthaan & Erica Fernandes’s Adorable Picture

 While the Zurich special episode is keeping the viewers glued to the show, the lead actors of the show have been sharing pictures from their Switzerland trip.
-Recently, Erica Fernandes shared a picture snapped with Parth Samthaan and captioned, "Ek ladka ek ladki #goodmorning #inlovewithswitzerland #travel #travelblogger #travelling #travelgram #bloggergirl #ericafernandes #ejf."
-Are they cute together?
+Recently, Erica Fernandes shared a picture snapped with Parth Samthaan and captioned it, "Ek ladka ek ladki #goodmorning #inlovewithswitzerland #travel #travelblogger #travelling #travelgram #bloggergirl #ericafernandes #ejf." (-sic) Aren't they cute together?

-Do you miss AnuPre on the show?
-Hit the comment box to share your views.